Muncy hits 3-run walk-off HR, Dodgers beat Diamondbacks 7-4 - WHIZ News

 The D-backs intentionally walked All-Star Mookie Betts only to bring up All-Star Muncy, who hit his 19th home run.

+“It was a logical move,” Muncy said.
+“Thankfully, I made them pay for it.”

 The Dodgers equaled a franchise record with eight home runs in their rout on Saturday night, the most runs allowed in a game by Arizona.
-The defending World Series champions took two of three from the last-place D-backs heading into the All-Star break.
+They took two of three from the last-place D-backs heading into the break, but went 3-4 this week.

-Los Angeles kept up the longball barrage when Betts hit a leadoff home run in the first.
+Los Angeles kept up the longball barrage when Betts hit his 13th homer leading off the first.

 Kenley Jansen (1-2) pitched the ninth for the win.